creativecommons/commoners/README.md

 # Configuration

-## WordPress
+## Apache

     a2enmod rewrite
     apachectl restart

-Install Buddypress.

-Install the included version of CAS Maestro, and the included Commoners plugin.

-## CAS Maestro

-Make sure that CAS Version is 2.0 .

-Enable E-mail suffix with empty suffix.

-## Commoners
+## WordPress

-To vouch for pre-existing users, run this in the database with USERID set to the WordPress ID of the user to autovouch:

-set @userid=XXXXXX;
-insert into wp_commoners_vouches(autovouch, description, vouchee, voucher) values (1, 'Automatically vouched', @userid, 0);
-insert into wp_commoners_vouches(autovouch, description, vouchee, voucher) values (1, 'Automatically vouched', @userid, 0);
-insert into wp_commoners_vouches(autovouch, description, vouchee, voucher) values (1, 'Automatically vouched', @userid, 0);
+See the setup/ directory for information.

 # Design Notes

 ## CAS Maestro

-Our version changes how usernames are taken from the CAS server to sue the CCID global nickname.
+Our version changes how usernames are taken from the CAS server to use the CCID global nickname.

-## Commoners
+## cc-global-network

-Commoners is a monolithic plugin that supports the registration and vouching functions that we need.
+cc-global-network is a monolithic plugin that supports the registration and vouching functions that we need.

 ### Registration

-Commoners removes those parts of the BuddyPress User Profile UI that clash with the use of CAS for login - the ability to change the user email and nickname, etc.
+cc-global-network removes those parts of the BuddyPress User Profile UI that clash with the use of CAS for login - the ability to change the user email and nickname, etc.

+Registration forms are implemented using GravityForms.

 ### Vouching

-Commoners uses WordPress's APIs to determine whether a user is logged in, and if so whether they are an admin or not.
+cc-global-network uses WordPress's APIs to determine whether a user is logged in, and if so whether they are an admin or not.

 It uses its own database table to track how many vouches a user has received.
-The user interface for vouching is implemented as hooks into Buddypress's APIs.
+The user interface for vouching is implemented as a GravityForm.

-Commoners uses Buddypress's APIs to control each user's access to profile information based on whether they are logged in, vouched, or can vouch.
+cc-global-network uses Buddypress's APIs to control each user's access to profile information based on whether they are logged in, vouched, or can vouch.

 The user levels that result from this logic, and that the code considers, are:

 * PUBLIC - The user is not logged in.
 Anything they can see can be seen by the entire world.

-* REGISTERED - The user has created a CCID login and is registered in WordPress as a Subscriber (which is sufficient to give them access to BuddyPress features).

-* VOUCHED - The user has received a single vouch from another vouched user.
+* APPLICANT - The user is applying to become a member.
+They can see existing members' basic profiles.

-* CAN VOUCH - The user has received three vouches from other vouched users.
-They can now vouch other users themselves.
+* VOUCHED - The user is vouched and approved as a full member.
+They can see everyone's full profiles.

 * ADMIN - The user is a WordPress Administrator.